slaytanic87/Tetris/README.md

 Rest Service
 ======
-You can also control the game over the rest api under localhost:3000/api
+You can also control the game or access the model over the rest api under localhost:3000/api

 | Request type   |      Path       | Body/Param |Description |
 | ------------- | ---------------- | ---------- | ---------- |